Blewog/Elthon/README.md

 # DOCUMENTATION (W.I.P.
 (Both this and the library))
 ## The write function
 ### write.console()
 write.console() is essentially just print. example: write.console("Hello World!") which would print "Hello, World!".
-Heres a breakdown of the function: its just print so the thing in quotations is what will be printed.
+Heres a breakdown of the function: its just print so the thing in quotations is what will be printed./
 Heres a basic example and its output.
 ```
 write.console("Hello, World")